CNES/pangeo-pyinterp/docs/source/setup/conda.rst

 *******************

-`Anaconda <https://anaconda.org/>`_  is a free and open-source distribution of the Python programming language for scientific computing, that aims to simplify package management and deployment.
+`Anaconda <https://anaconda.org/>`_  is a free and open-source distribution of the Python programming language for scientific computing, which aims to simplify package management and deployment.
 The package management system ``conda`` manages package versions.